Thousands march in Boston for counter-protest to 'Free Speech Rally'

 The Boston Free Speech Coalition said on its Facebook page that the group is "strictly about free speech.
 We denounce the politics of supremacy and violence."

-Other rallies, organized by various political factions, have been planned Saturday in New York, Los Angeles, Dallas and Hot Springs, Arkansas.
+Other rallies, organized by various political factions, have been planned Saturday in New York, Los Angeles and Venice, California, Dallas and Hot Springs, Arkansas.

 The Virginia college town devolved into chaos when counter-protesters violently clashed with white supremacists, who were protesting the proposed removal of a statue of Confederate Gen. Robert E. Lee.